George Ede

 George Matthew Ede (22 February 1834 – 13 March 1870) was an English first-class cricketer and a Grand National winning jockey.
 A founding member of Hampshire County Cricket Club, he was the club's first captain from 1864 to 1869.
 In horse racing, he was one of the most successful amateur riders of his age, winning 306 races, including the 1868 Grand National.
-He was killed two years later from injuries sustained in the 1870 Grand National.
+He was killed two years later from injuries sustained in a race over the Grand National course at the 1870 meeting.

 Early life and education

 The son of Job Ede and his wife, Catherine, he was born alongside his twin brother, Edward, at Southampton in February 1834.
 He was educated and boarded at Abingdon School in 1851, with his brother Edward.
 His older brother Frederic boarded at Abingdon in 1840.
 He was also educated at Eton College.
 After completing his education, he became an agriculturalist at Northampton under Lord Spencer, before returning to Southampton.